PrairieLearn/PrairieLearn/docs/elements.md

 `match` | string | — | Identifies the option as the correct response for this `pl-statement`.
 If `match` corresponds to the `name` of any `pl-option` element, the statement will be linked to that `pl-option`, otherwise a new option is implicitly created based on this `match` value.

 The content of a `pl-option` can be any HTML element, including other PrairieLearn elements. `pl-option` elements are optional; options are created by default based on the `match` attribute of each `pl-statement`.
 Additional `pl-option` elements can be added to serve as distractors (an option that is always incorrect, such as "New York City" in the example above), or to render formatted HTML/PrairieLearn elements instead of plain text (see the last question in the demo problem linked in the "Example implementations" below).

+When the `fixed-options-order` feature is used, options are shown in the following order:

+1. Any explicitly-defined `pl-option` elements are shown first, in the order they are declared.
+2. Any implicitly-defined options defined by a `pl-statement` `match` attribute are shown next, in the order they are declared.

+It is recommended to explicitly define `pl-option` elements when using `fixed-options-order` to have complete certainty on the order they will be shown.

 A `pl-option` must be specified with these attributes: